Same-Day Delivery Redesign

 Overall, these tests performed well.
 Participants consistently described the experience as intuitive and easy to navigate.
 Delivery windows were clearly understood, “View more times” was discoverable, and users completed tasks quickly without hesitation.

-After sharing these designs internally, the design systems team had concerns around inconsistencies such as the “View more times” not being consistent with other actionable items on the page.
+However, after sharing these designs internally, the design systems team flagged inconsistencies in interaction patterns such as the “View more times” not being consistent with other actionable items on the page.
 The ”Okay to delivery early?” checkbox also was distracting in a gray box, so I wondered if there was an alternative design for this as well.

-After sharing these designs internally, the design systems team had concerns around inconsistencies such as the “View more times” not being consistent with other actionable items on the page.
+However, after sharing these designs internally, the design systems team flagged inconsistencies in interaction patterns such as the “View more times” not being consistent with other actionable items on the page.
 The ”Okay to delivery early?” checkbox also was distracting in a gray box, so I wondered if there was an alternative design for this as well.

-In order to try and further cleanup the SDD section, moving delivery instructions to the address section could feel more natural and help users move through the flow quicker, which would be consistent with how the address settings under the user profile is structured today.
+I explored moving delivery instructions to the address section as this cold feel more natural with user's mental model and help them move through the flow quicker.
+This would also be consistent with how the address settings under the user profile is structured today.

-In order to try and further cleanup the SDD section, moving delivery instructions to the address section could feel more natural and help users move through the flow quicker, which would be consistent with how the address settings under the user profile is structured today.
+I explored moving delivery instructions to the address section as this cold feel more natural with user's mental model and help them move through the flow quicker.
+This would also be consistent with how the address settings under the user profile is structured today.

 Today, guest’s can save default delivery instructions in their settings.